maclandrol/FisherExact/README.md

 ## Installation

-You can install it with pip : pip install FisherExact
+You can install it with pip : `pip install FisherExact`

+If you get an error about builtins module, install "future" with `pip install future`

 ## Binary Usage